 Durham, NC 27708-0057, U.S.A.

-- Non-partner student deadline: February 1 (note that for fall 2021 this has been extended to March 1)
+- Non-partner student deadline: February 1

 - Global Partner student deadline: March 1, or by arrangement.
 Partner students needing to apply after the March 1 deadline should start an application, then email email@example.com to request an extended deadline.

 Complete the application and submit it and other required materials by the appropriate deadline above for academic year and fall semester admissions.